 - Delivered through a culturally appropriate blended learning model.

-- Our staff in Aotahi: School of Māori and Indigenous Studies operate as a whānau and we pride ourselves on being accessible, supportive and engaged with a number of research kaupapa that focus on the advancement of Māori development and knowledge.
+- Our staff in Aotahi: School of Māori and Indigenous Studies operate as a whānau, and we pride ourselves on being accessible, supportive, and engaged with a number of research kaupapa that focus on the advancement of Māori development and knowledge.

-- Have either a bachelor's degree with a B average in their 300-level majoring courses; or
+- either have a bachelor's degree with a B Grade Point Average in their 300-level majoring courses; or

-For the full entry requirements see the Regulations for the Postgraduate Certificate in Māori and Indigenous Leadership or use the admission requirements checker.
+For the full entry requirements, see the Regulations for the Postgraduate Certificate in Māori and Indigenous Leadership or use the admission requirements checker.

 How to apply

-Successful students of this pathway, can progress into the Master of Maori and Indigenous Leadership, so long as they have not graduated with the postgraduate certificate.
+Successful students of this pathway can progress into the Master of Māori and Indigenous Leadership, so long as they have not already graduated with the Postgraduate Certificate.

-Graduates of this qualification will be in an ideal position to enhance the leadership capability in organisations working with Māori, including Iwi, Māori, government, community and private sector organisations.
+Graduates of this qualification will be in an ideal position to enhance the leadership capability in organisations working with Māori, including Iwi, Māori, government, community, and private sector organisations.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.

-- Our Careers, Internships & Employment team can help you to achieve the career you want, connect with employers or find a job.
+- Te Rōpū Rapuara | UC Careers can help you to achieve the career you want, connect with employers, or find a job.

-- For research into career destinations by qualification, visit the Universities New Zealand website.
+- For research into career destinations by qualification, visit Te Pōkai Tara | Universities New Zealand website.

 - Find out more about what you can do with a degree from UC.